Quasar-UniNA/Topology_Aware_Quantum_Circuit_Synthesis_with_RL/README.md

 3. Install the required packages using requirements.txt

 ## Contents
+The directories and files related to the test experiments in the 5 qubit-case are provided.
-The decription of the files and directories contained in the project is provided below:
+The decription of them is provided below:
 - `qiskit_sat_synthesis_main`: directory containing a collection of SAT-based synthesis methods for various Qiskit objects
 - `datasets`: directory containing the datasets used for test the model.
 It contains both the routed and non-routed datasets
 - `results`: directory containing the files where the evaluated performance obtained from the test are saved.
 The performance values are the depth and CX depths of the circuits synthesized by the RL trained model, the state-of-the-art greedy techniques and the SAT solver